ThomZz/ts-jest-mock-import-meta/README.md

 - ### [metaObjectReplacement] (Optional):
   *The mock object or factory function that (the returned value for the latter) will override all "import.meta" expressions.
 Note that the factory function and all function properties will be called with the replacement context as an argument, and it will always be the returned value that will be used.*

+  > There is a special basic support for `import.meta.resolve` function. mock can be done but argument value is ignored.
+Instead, source filename can be used to provide different mock results for different cases.

     **[Type]** Record<string, any> or (ctx: ReplacementContext) => Record<string, any>